flancia-coop/doc.anagora.org/flancia-meet.md

     - [[bouncepaw]] time with friends
 - @bouncepaw@links.bouncepaw.com lost all followers while trying to fix the database
     - resubscribe
+        - done!
+        - the receiving server must respond to a follow with accept follow -- which panda.anagora.org doesn't do currently

 # [[flancia meet 2024-01-13]]
 - [[bouncepaw]] [[flancian]]